Chewy Inc. (CHWY) Downgrade Issued by Wall Street Gurus

-Chewy Inc. (NYSE:CHWY) went up by 3.21% from its latest closing price compared to the recent 1-year high of $120.00.
-The company’s stock price has collected 2.28% of gains in the last five trading sessions.
-MarketWatch.com reported 15 hours ago that Is Fido finicky?
-Pet food gets hit by supply-chain disruptions
+Chewy Inc. (NYSE:CHWY) went down by -0.45% from its latest closing price compared to the recent 1-year high of $120.00.
+The company’s stock price has collected 6.16% of gains in the last five trading sessions.
+Barron’s reported on 12/27/21 that GameStop Is ‘Very Early in Its Transformation.’
+Its Stock Could Tumble.

 Is It Worth Investing in Chewy Inc. (NYSE :CHWY) Right Now?